Sachin666/React-Projects/monster-rolodex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Monster Rolodex contains User details through JSON user API with a feature filtering and finding user with the help of searchbar
+## Monster Rolodex contains User details through JSON API and has a feature of filtering and finding a user with the help of a search bar
 <img src="https://user-images.githubusercontent.com/20695270/198695327-fbf747fd-93ed-4165-833c-f475463412c7.png"><hr>
 <img src="https://user-images.githubusercontent.com/20695270/198695499-32151409-1701-4f73-a433-b2771dee5767.png">